 3️⃣ Curate advice as well, not just tools.

-Pick and stick to sources of advice you can trust.
+Yes, it can hurt.
 Your biggest resource and bottleneck is your attention.

 4️⃣ Our minds play a trick on us where we think that the more extreme an action is, or the more we pay for something, the more we think it’ll change things.